AI Agents vs RPA: The Difference and Which You Need

 RPA (Robotic Process Automation) records and replays a fixed sequence of UI actions: open this screen, copy this field, paste it there.
 It automates keystrokes.

-AI agents pursue a goal using judgment: read this order email, figure out what the customer wants, check it against the catalog, enter it — and ask a human if something looks wrong.
+AI agents pursue a goal using judgment: read this order email, figure out what the customer wants, check it against the catalog, enter it, and ask a human if something looks wrong.
 They automate decisions plus actions.

 The distinction sounds academic until something changes.
 RPA breaks when a button moves or an invoice layout shifts.
 An agent doesn't care about layout; it cares about meaning.
+That difference is exactly what lets you build agentic workflows that survive real-world input instead of stalling on the first case the script didn't anticipate.

 Why so many RPA projects stall